GaneshKotaSLU/Data-Driven-ML-Insights/README.md

 Welcome to the Data-Driven ML Insights repository!

 ## Overview
 This repository contains a collection of machine learning models and data analysis tasks that derive insights from various datasets.
 The projects explore diverse aspects of data-driven decision-making using machine learning techniques, primarily focusing on extensive data exploration.
+Each project is assigned to a separate respository which contains even more information of the project.

 ## Table of Contents
 - [Project Highlights](#project-highlights)